thaoms/neo-pangea/README.md

 ## Features

-- Explore deep philosophical questions tied to specific locations.
+- Explore deep philosophical questions tied to specific locations worldwide.
+- Questions are inspired by cultural, historical, and societal themes unique to each region.
-- Interactive and engaging interface for reflecting on life's big questions.
+- Interactive and engaging interface for reflecting on life's biggest questions.
 - Server-client architecture for seamless performance and scalability.
-- Built-in linting for maintaining clean and consistent code.
+- Built-in linting and type checking for maintaining clean and consistent code.

 ## Installation